ningningG/hello-world/README.md

 # hello-world
 Hello worlld!
 Hello github!
 I'm ningningG.
-This is my first repository in github.
+This is my first repository at github.